microlinkhq/spotify-url-info/readme.md

 - **getTracks** <br/>
 Returns array with tracks.
 This data is passed on straight from spotify, so the shape could change.Only the first 100 tracks will be returned.

+- **getDetails** <br/>
+  Returns both the preview and tracks.
+Should be used if you require information from both of them so that only one request is made.

 All the methods receive a Spotify URL (play. or open.) as first argument: